 Putting on a face mask can also cause anxiousness https://www.mind.org.uk/as you may not be able to breathe properly, this can be a symptom of anxiety.
 Some people say wearing face coverings cause them hot and sweatiness, alongside not breathing.
 Another symptom of wearing a mask that some people feel that the feeling of claustrophobia may creep in.
 If you already suffer from this it can may it much worse for you.

-How do you know if you are feeling anxiety?
+How do you know if you are feeling anxiety, due to wearing a face mask?

 “Anxiety is what we feel when we are worried, tense or afraid – particularly about things that are about to happen, or which we think could happen in the future.
 Anxiety is a natural human response when we perceive that we are under threat.
 It can be experienced through our thoughts, feelings and physical sensations.”https://www.mind.org.uk/information-support/types-of-mental-health-problems/anxiety-and-panic-attacks/anxiety-symptoms/